benxta4424/MemoCard/README.md

 # MemoCard

 **Test your memory.
 Beat your best.
-Have a laugh when you fail.**
+Laugh when you fail.**

-MemoCard isn’t just another coding project—it’s a quick, punchy memory game that’ll trip you up and make you want to try again.
-The rules are simple: click each card only once.
+MemoCard is a quick memory game.
+Click each card only once.
 If you repeat, your score drops to zero.
-The cards shuffle every time, so you can’t just coast on luck.
+The cards shuffle every time.
 Get all 12 and you win.
 Miss one, and you’re back to square one.

+---

 ## Why MemoCard?

-I built MemoCard because I love games that are easy to start but tough to master.
-I wanted something that could make you smile, groan, and say “just one more try.”
+I love games that are easy to start and tough to master.
+MemoCard is just that.
 The Pokémon images?
-That’s just a bonus for anyone who grew up with them (or still loves them).
+Just for fun.

+---

 ## How to Play

-1. Click any card to begin.
+1. Click any card to start.
 2. Each new card = +1 point.
 3. Click a card you’ve already picked?
 Score resets.
-Ouch.
 4. Get all 12 unique cards and you win.
-Simple, but not easy.
 5. The cards shuffle after every click.

-Stay sharp.
+---

+## Win & Lose Scenarios

+**Win:**
+<video controls src="scenario_clips/win_scenario.mp4" title="Title"></video>

+You made it!
+If you click all 12 cards without repeating, you get a little celebration.
+Enjoy the win.
+Brag if you want.

+**Lose:**
+<video controls src="scenario_clips/win_scenario.mp4" title="Title"></video>

+Click a card twice?
+The game resets.
+Maybe laugh, maybe groan, but you’ll want to try again.

+---

 ## Features

-- Fast, clean interface
+- Fast interface
-- Scoreboard that keeps you honest
+- Scoreboard
-- Pokémon images for a bit of nostalgia
+- Pokémon images
-- Responsive and smooth—works on any screen
+- Works on any screen

-- No instructions needed.
-You’ll get it (or you’ll lose, and then you’ll get it)
+---

 ## Get Started